Installing a Power Point

-Installing a power socket is a relatively simple task.
-Many home owners around Sydney with a person who fancies themselves as a home handyman might consider doing it themselves.
-A ward of cautiop n for you, it may be better to get a professional sparky in as doing this work yourself might not be legal or allowed, not to mention dangerous.
+Installing a power socket, or even extra power points, is a relatively simple task.
+Many homeowners around Sydney, Australia with a person who fancies themselves as a home handyman might consider doing it themselves.
+A word of caution for you, it may be better to get a professional sparky in as doing this work yourself is actually illegal, not to mention dangerous.
 One very important thing you need to keep in mind when carrying out any electrical work is certification and insurance.

-Having told you that, here are the steps we would follow to install, replace or move your power points:
+Here are the steps we would follow to install, replace or move your power point

 Step 1: Turn off the power to the entire building at the mains switch located in your home’s fuse or junction box.

-Step 3: before touching anything inside we need to make 100% sure that there is no voltage left in the wirs of the house.
-Many a unsuspecting sparky or home owner has turned off the main power only to be electrocuted by residual current still left in the lines.
+Step 3: Before touching anything inside we need to make 100% sure that there is no voltage left in the wirs of the house.
+Many an unsuspecting sparky or homeowner has turned off the main power only to be electrocuted by residual current still left in the lines.

 Step 4: Note where the red and black wires are attached to the old receptacle.
 You may also see a green and Yellow wire, this is the ‘earth’ wire.

 Step 6: Re-attach the wires from the old power outlet to the same terminals in the new socket.

 Step 7: If the wiring has a green/yellow ground wire, attach it to the green terminal on the back of the new power socket.